Temp Mail Logo

 A monitoring-only configuration. p=none means no action is taken on failures, but aggregate reports are sent to the rua= address.
 This is the recommended starting point for new DMARC deployments.
 Analyze the reports for 2-4 weeks before tightening the policy.

-Example 4Missing rua= -- no visibility
+Example 4Missing rua=.
+No visibility

 v=DMARC1; p=reject